aksommerville/deadweight/README.md

 - [ ] Music.
 - [ ] Prevent monsters from triggering treadles by accident.
 Keep it possible when deliberate, eg with wand.
 - [ ] Game over: Trigger when entering throne room with the princess.
+- [ ] Sometimes face direction doesn't update after dropping the broom.
+Usually happens to me at the map right after acquiring broom.
 - [ ] There's a bug somewhere in collision detection that lets you pass thru solid sprites sometimes when also colliding against the map.
 Ignoring it for now.
 - [x] Script to validate images: No more than 4 colors per tile, counting transparency, and all opaque colors must be in palette.
 - [ ] Interrupted transitions snap complete before proceeding (eg enter a neighbor map and quickly change your mind).
 Is it feasible to start partway thru in those cases?